robz25/ie0417-dev/docs/source/Proyecto/ProyectoFinal/ProyectoFinal.rst

   @startuml

-  /'actor Client as cli
+  /'actor Client as client
-  entity Ditto as ditt
+  entity Ditto as ditto
-  entity MQTT Broker as mqtt
-  entity eie-device as dev '/
+  entity MQTT Broker as mqtt_broker entity eie-device as eie_dev '/

-  cli -> ditt: Send command to request modify the "configuration" property of a device group eie-manager 2.0 ditt -> mqtt: Generate an event and routes the command to be sent to a topic in MQTT mqtt -> mqtt: Locates the required device and performs the modification on the device mqtt -> dev: Set the new configuration dev -> dev: Update the configuration feature mqtt <- dev : Return OK response ditt <- mqtt: Return OK response end cli <- ditt: Return response to the client
+  client -> ditto: Send command to request modify the "configuration" property of a eie_device group eie-manager 2.0 ditto -> mqtt_broker: Generate an event and routes the command to be sent to a topic in mqtt_broker mqtt_broker -> mqtt_broker: Locates the required eie_device and performs the modification on the eie_device mqtt_broker -> eie_dev: Set the new configuration eie_dev -> eie_dev: Update the configuration feature

+  end
+  client <- ditto: Return response to the client

   @enduml